mhmdalisadat/mhmdalisadat/README.md

 # Hello my friend , I'm Ali , just a software engineer nothing else! 👋

 ## 💫 About Me:
 🤝 .
-Im just a cuirios man that wanna change the world a little bit better.
+I'm just a curious person that wanna change the world a little bit better.

 ---